WVU-GWaC/hpc-docs/docs/quick-start.md

 ## For Pulsar-Related Science ...

 Once connected to **Link HPC** using your WVUID, you will need to edit your `~/.bash_profile` file.

-To make things easy on our users, we have created a script which will automatically set up your default shell environment for pulsar-related science.
+However, to make things easy on our users, we have created a script which will automatically set up your default shell environment for pulsar-related science.

-You can activate this script by running the following command:
+You can activate this script by running the following command (DO NOT ADD THIS TO YOUR `~/.bashrc` or `~/.bash_profile`; SIMPLY RUN THE COMMAND FROM TERMINAL):

 ``` shell
 source /scripts/SetUp_PulsarEnv.sh